-At Brazil & Benske, LLC, our attorneys have been guiding people through the complex process of dividing their assets, including retirement accounts, since 1993.
+At Benske Family Law, our attorneys have been guiding people through the complex process of dividing their assets, including retirement accounts, since 1993.
 Our attorneys can explain how the law will likely apply in your situation and advocate for the best possible outcome on your behalf.

 What Qualifies As A Retirement Asset?

 Retirement assets include more than just a 401(k), and different assets are divided in their own way.
 The following is an overview of assets you or your former spouse may have:

 - IRAs: Traditional individual retirement accounts are often personal investments not acquired through an employer.
 The court divides IRAs using the “transfer incident to divorce” process.
 That means the judge signs an order to split the plan at the same time as the divorce.

 - Pension plans: Some employers, especially in the public sphere, still contribute to a pension plan.
 You do not have your own account with a set dollar amount in these plans, so they often require professional help to assign a value.